ethanbowles03/Website/README.md

 - Finished working on about me section
   * Can add anything in the future
 - Started working on projects section

+Dec 23, 2022:

+- Finished the code for the projects screen
+- Need to fill in photos and details of the projects